About the Species

 Today, whaling countries such as Greenland, Japan, and Norway still take common minke whales for food and for scientific research.

 Minke whales get entangled in fishing gear, including groundfish trawls in Alaska, as well as drift and set gillnets off California/Oregon/Washington.
 They also become entangled in driftnets, gillnets, herring weirs, lobster traps, and tuna purse seine nets from numerous fisheries in waters of the Northeast and Mid-Atlantic United States and Canada.

 Underwater sounds and anthropogenic noise are an increasing concern for baleen whales, such as minke whales, which use low-frequency sounds to communicate with one another and to locate prey.

-Inadvertent vessel strikes can injure or kill minke whales.
+Vessel strikes can injure or kill minke whales.
 Minke whales are vulnerable to vessel strikes throughout their range, but the risk is much higher in some coastal areas with heavy ship traffic.
-The projected increase in vessel traffic arising from the opening of trans-polar shipping routes (as Arctic sea ice continues to decline) will increase the risk of vessel strikes, ambient noise, and pollution in the Arctic.
+The projected increase in vessel traffic arising from the opening of trans-polar shipping routes (as Arctic sea ice continues to decline) likely will increase the risk of vessel strikes, ambient noise, and pollution in the Arctic.